INTERVIEW BY MARKO SYRJALA AND PETTERI LIMNELL

 Well, are we going to hear more of the 80’s songs in the Monster tour?
-I’m asking this because last time you added “Crazy, Crazy Nights” and “God Gave Rock ’n Roll to You” to set list and people went nuts.
+I’m asking this because last time, you added “Crazy, Crazy Nights” and “God Gave Rock ’n Roll to You” to the setlist, and people went nuts.

 PAUL STANLEY: I don’t know.
 It’s hard to talk about it yet.
 You know, tell me about the tour after this tour, we are two tours away… But, yeah, I’m not quite sure what.
 But we will figure it out.

-KISS was extremely popular in Europe in 80’s and especially in Scandinavia, say, between 1984 and 1988.
-How well you were aware of your popularity in here back then?
+KISS was extremely popular in Europe in the ’80s and especially in Scandinavia, say, between 1984 and 1988.
+How well were you aware of your popularity in here back then?

-Scandinavia has always been very good for KISS.
+Scandinavia has always been a very good place for KISS.